 Moving-Image Production Major

 Moving-Image Production (MIP) Major is an interdisciplinary BA program in animation, experimental, documentary, and narrative filmmaking.
 The major emphasizes studio practice, the development of critical storytelling skills, and a proficiency in visual literacy.
-MIP is an interdisciplinary major that combines teaching and research expertise from our partners in art, dance, design, theatre, and the Advanced Computing Center for the Arts and Design (ACCAD).
+MIP is a lockstep, four-year major that combines teaching and research expertise from our partners in art, dance, design, theatre, and the Advanced Computing Center for the Arts and Design (ACCAD).
 Students take MIP Pre-major foundation courses in film/video-making in their first year, and build a portfolio for review for application to the major.
 Majors take advantage of facilities and equipment provided as part of the program, and develop their creative voice as they produce moving-image works in Production Studio coursework and a Senior Film project.
 The Moving-Image Production Major prepares students for a range of careers or graduate studies in independent and industry filmmaking.

 Film Studies Major